iExecBlockchainComputing/idapp/api/README.md

 pm2 is used to run the server in the background.

+⚠️ It needs to be globally installed on the VM. (`npm install -g pm2`)

-`npx pm2 list` to get the list of running processes.
+`pm2 list` to get the list of running processes.

-`npx pm2 logs` to get the logs of the running processes.
+`pm2 logs` to get the logs of the running processes.

-`npx pm2 restart all` to restart all the running processes.
+`pm2 restart all` to restart all the running processes.

 etc.